eichblatt/litestream/README.md

 # litestream
-Time Machine live music streaming for microprocessor
+Time Machine live music streaming for microcontroller

 ## History
-This project is a continuation of the deadstream project (https://github.com/eichblatt/deadstream) but designed to work on a microprocessor.
+This project is a continuation of the deadstream project (https://github.com/eichblatt/deadstream) but designed to work on a microcontroller like the ESP32.